-In the September of 2018 I’ll be leading a team of six African women with albinism up Mt.
+In the September of 2018 I led a team of six African women with albinism up Mt.
 Kilimanjaro.
-The highest point in Africa is the platform we will use to shine a spotlight on this rare genetic disorder, the challenges people with albinism face and their strength and courage to overcome those challenges.
+The highest point in Africa was the platform we used to shine a spotlight on this rare genetic disorder, the challenges persons with albinism face and their strength and courage to overcome those challenges.

 Essilor – Our Eyewear Partners

 Today we visited the Essilor offices in Nairobi to pick up a new pair of specially treated glasses for Nodumo, one of our Climb for Albinism team members from Zimbabwe.
 Essilor has generously sponsored the eyewear for our team.

 20 days on the road and I've finally landed in Nairobi, Kenya.
 Two days in production with Nodumo, our climber from Zimbabwe, hopefully a little weekend at the beach then the Climb for Albinism team flies in from across Africa and the adventure begins!

 I shadowed her for two days and was floored by her level of independence.
 She rides on the back of a motorcycle to shop for groceries, is a master sweater maker, she’s an entrepreneur that looks after an entire household of people, trains in the hills, climbs stairs, markets her business and updates her social media channels.
 She’s got a unique voice and laugh that makes you smile every time you hear it.
 She’ll be flying in to Nairobi to meet the @climbforalbinism team on September 25th.